ARM-software/open-iot-sdk/examples/speech/README.md

 to the cloud in an MQTT topic or receive OTA update.

 The system can also be connected to the Azure IoT cloud and broadcast the ML inference result.
+When using NetX Duo Azure IoT Middleware, it can also receive OTA update.

 Details of the AWS and Azure configuration can be found in the main [README](../../README.md)